sanderland/katrain/README.md

 * Teach will give you instant feedback, and auto-undo bad moves to give you a second chance.
     * Settings for this mode can be found under 'Configure Teacher'
 * AI will activate the AI in the dropdown next to the buttons.
-    * Settings for the selected AI(s) can be found under 'Configure AIs'
+    * Settings for all AIs can be found under 'Configure AIs'

 If you do not want to see 'Points lost' or other feedback for your moves, set 'show last n dots' to 0 under 'Configure Teacher', and click on the words 'Points lost' to hide its value.